 So as not to overdo this article, I'll limit myself to my 12 favorites for now:

-One can argue whether the Säntispark belongs to St. Gallen or not.
-The fact is that it is located only 15 min from the city center in Abtwil and is a welcome destination especially for families or in bad weather.
+There’s some debate about whether the Säntispark really belongs to St. Gallen or not.
+What’s clear is that it’s only 15 minutes from the city center, located in Abtwil, making it a great destination for families or when the weather’s not so nice.

-Whether you are looking for a sauna, a relaxing massage, a swim in the Säntispark bathing world, an adrenaline-pumping slide in the water park or a sporting activity in one of the many leisure facilities, you will find it in the Säntispark.
+Whether you’re looking for a sauna session, a relaxing massage, a splash in the Säntispark spa area, an adrenaline-pumping slide at the water park, or engaging in one of the many recreational activities, you’ll find it all at Säntispark.

-Should you decide to stay longer in Abtwil, there is the Hotel Säntispark, which provides its guests with free admission to the sauna and bathing world.
+If you decide to stay longer in Abtwil, there’s the Hotel Säntispark, which offers its guests free entry to the sauna and spa area.

-Not only for an afternoon in the Säntispark, but also for extended day trips, St. Gallen is located in a versatile region.
-The excursion possibilities are numerous and on the Website of St. Gallen - Bodenseetourismus you will find plenty of inspiration.
-So if you have enough time and do not want to spend your entire stay in St. Gallen, there are numerous options for versatile discovery tours.
+Not just for an afternoon at Säntispark, St. Gallen is located in a diverse region that offers great options for extended day trips.
+There are numerous excursion opportunities, and you’ll find plenty of inspiration on the St. Gallen – Bodensee Tourism website.
+So, if you have enough time and don’t want to spend your entire stay in St. Gallen, there are many options for exciting discovery tours.

-The dense network of public transportation in Switzerland makes it very easy for visitors as well as locals to explore every corner of the country without private transportation.
+The dense public transportation network in Switzerland makes it easy for visitors and locals alike to explore every corner of the country without a private vehicle.

-Even though St. Gallen is not centrally located from a Swiss perspective, the city is still easily accessible.
-Three to four trains run hourly to and from Zurich, and the direct as well as scenic Voralpenexpress connects St. Gallen with Lucerne.
-But there are also reliable train connections in the direction of Chur, Austria and Germany.
+Even though St. Gallen isn't centrally located from a Swiss perspective, the city can be easily reached.
+Three to four trains run hourly to and from Zurich, and the direct and scenic Voralpen Express connects St. Gallen with Lucerne.
+There are also reliable train connections towards Chur, Austria, and Germany.

-So there is no reason to declare the remoteness of St. Gallen as a reason for not visiting.
-That would require an acute phobia of bay windows or binary station clocks.
+So there's no reason to declare St. Gallen's remoteness as a reason for not visiting.
+You'd need to have a severe phobia of bay windows or binary train station clocks for that.

-If you talk to someone who has already been to Switzerland and you ask them about the places they have visited, the following list often comes up: Interlaken, Lucerne, Zermatt and Zurich.
-Maybe Geneva.
+When you chat with someone who’s been to Switzerland and ask them about the places they visited, you often hear a list like: Interlaken, Lucerne, Zermatt, and Zurich.
+Maybe Geneva too.

-On the one hand, this is a shame, since the city has so much to offer.
-On the other hand, it offers the chance to visit a city that is not flooded with tourists.
-Anyone who has ever tried to make their way across the Chapel Bridge in Lucerne after the arrival of ten tour cars in Lucerne knows what I'm talking about.
+On one hand, that’s a shame because the city has so much to offer.
+On the other hand, it means you get to visit a place that isn’t overrun by tourists.
+Anyone who has tried to navigate their way across the Chapel Bridge in Lucerne after ten tour buses arrive knows exactly what I mean.

-But also the center of Interlaken or Zermatt loses some of its charm due to the high frequency of visitors.
+But even the center of Interlaken or Zermatt loses some of its charm due to the high number of visitors.

 In St. Gallen you don't have this problem.
 As an insider tip on the eastern edge of Switzerland, here you can immerse yourself in a city where the locals stay and enjoy their city far away from overwhelming tourist crowds.
 And if a group from distant lands does arrive, they'll really stand out in the hustle and bustle of the local population.